Free Printable Mileage Logbook for Taxes and More

 Currently, there is no law suggesting that you need to record your odometer at the beginning and the end of each trip other than the yearly starting and ending odometers, but we do recommend that you record your closing odometer reading at least every month and at refuelings.
 If you need to reconstruct your mileage log, a past odometer reading calculator is going to come in handy for you.

-What about my personal trips?
+What about my personal mileage?

 Although the IRS doesn’t require personal trips in your mileage log, it’s strongly recommended that you include them because it will provide clarity for both yourself and the IRS since you need to separate your total business mileage, total personal mileage, and total commuting mileage for the year.